node-red/node-red-node-test-helper/README.md

 * testNode: (object|array of objects) Module object of a node to be tested returned by require function.
 This node will be registered, and can be used in testFlows.
 * testFlows: (array of objects) Flow data to test a node.
 If you want to use the flow data exported from Node-RED editor, need to covert it to JavaScript object using JSON.parse().
 * testCredentials: (object) Optional node credentials.
-This argument is optional.
 * cb: (function) Function to call back when testFlows has been started.

 ### unload()